bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 this works for consumer products and enterprise products as well. when poeple relaly love something, they tell their friends about it, and you'll see organic growth.

-if you find yourself talking about how it's ok that you're not growing, because there's a big partnership that's gonna come save you or something like that, it's almost always a sign of real trouble.
+if you find yourself talking about how it's ok that you're not growing, because there's a big partnership that's going to come save you or something like that, it's almost always a sign of real trouble.

-sales and marketing are really improtant and we're gonna have two classes on them later, but if you don't have some early organic growth then you're product probably isn't good enough yet.
+sales and marketing are really improtant and we're going to have two classes on them later, but if you don't have some early organic growth then you're product probably isn't good enough yet.

 a great product is the secret to long term growth hacking. you should get that right before you worry about anything else. it doesn't get easier to put off making a great product.